seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 For thou hast done a charitable deed.
 Give me thy knife, I will insult on him;
 Flattering myself, as if it were the Moor
-Come hither purposely to poison me.–
+Come hither purposely to poison me.--
-There’s for thyself, and that’s for Tamora.
+There's for thyself, and that's for Tamora.
 Ah, sirrah!
 Yet, I think, we are not brought so low,
 But that between us we can kill a fly